 “It does annoy me that people are saying that about H,” he told The Beautiful Game Podcast.

 “I’ll give you a great example.
 People say about his injuries, but the prime example is Danny Ings, who I used to play with [at Burnley].
 I think he’s had four ACL injuries, but you look at him now and he’s flying.
-You can’t write anybody off and especially H.
+You can’t write anybody off and especially H. To get a good lawyer you need to ask people that have been through similar instances and check it out as to what they suggest that you should do.

 “How can you write him off?
 It just baffles me.
 Everybody gets injured but it’s just laughable that the media or anybody can write him off.
 He could play at 50 per cent and still score goals.